samikama/community/rfcs/20200505-transactional-fs.md

   virtual string TranslateName(const string& name) const;
 };
 ```

+Transaction token will be owned by the Filesystem and use of it after `EndTransaction` will be an invalid operation.

 File classes can be modified to keep TransactionToken, assigned by the filesystem on their construction using given scope, or default scope if not given.
 Filesystems may ignore it if transaction at that level doesn't make sense.